merchise/xotl.ql/docs/source/core.rst

-      The metaclass :class:`_QueryObjectType` of :class:`these` hooks into the way of creating instances (:term:`query objects <query object>`), if you pass a single positional argument which is of type `GeneratorType`, the metaclass will use its :meth:`_QueryObjectType.these` method.
+      The metaclass :class:`_QueryObjectType` of :class:`these` hooks into the way of creating instances (:term:`query objects <query object>`), if you pass a single positional argument which is of type `GeneratorType` and possibly many others keyword arguments, the metaclass will use its :meth:`_QueryObjectType.these` method.

 .. autoclass:: QueryObject